 Deciding to let a support assistant into your home for you or a loved one can be difficult.
 Deciding how best to support and treat the resulting issues of a stroke is something that, understandably, worries people considering homecare for a stroke patient.
 Our experienced friendly team members are here to explain all aspects of the stroke care and support services we offer, and provide quality, impartial advice and information.

-Contact us today to learn more about stroke care support services from our expert team.
+Contact us today to learn more about our stroke care support services in Barnet.

 Find out more about strokes from the Stroke Association.